python-arq/arq/docs/index.rst

     There are only two challenges in computer science: cache invalidation, naming things and the n + 1 problem.

-*arq* tries to use generally accepted terminology for as much as possible, however "actors" and "shadows" are not so standard and bear describing:
+*arq* tries to avoid confusion over what's named what by using generally accepted terminology as much as possible, however a few terms (like "actors" and "shadows") are not so standard and bear describing:

 An **Actor** is a class with some concurrent methods, you can define and use multiple actors.
-Actors hold a reference to a redis pool for enqueuing are generally singletons.
+Actors hold a reference to a redis pool for enqueuing jobs and are generally singletons.

 The **Worker** is the class which is responsible for running jobs for one or more actors.
-Workers should inherit from ``BaseWorker``, your application will generally only have one worker.
+Workers should inherit from ``BaseWorker``, your application will generally have just one worker.

 Actors are therefore used in two distinctly different modes: